Not sure what to add to your Ireland packing list? Great because I totally get it.

 “I love forgetting essential items at home and realize I needed them when I can’t fix the situation anymore”said no one ever

-Turns out I went a few times to Ireland in the past years, including the super touristy spots of Dublin and the Cliffs of Moher.
+Turns out I went a few times to Ireland in the past years (you can see our last Ireland itinerary here), including the super touristy spots of Dublin and the Cliffs of Moher.
 With this in mind, I’ll give you field-tested tips about what to wear on your next trip to Ireland, either in the city or on a hiking trip.
 More importantly, we’ll discuss what to pack for each season and give you some tips on how to prepare your trip.

 Keep in mind that this checklist for traveling to Ireland is a guideline only.
 So go ahead and tailor it to your personal style and aesthetic.
 After reading this post, I hope you feel confident enough to pack seasonally appropriate Ireland outfits that match the overall style of the country.
 Who enjoys looking like a tourist anyway?